Ernest D. Schleicher, Warren, Ohio

 He retired from Delphi and Trumbull County Community Bussing.

-Ernest was active in the Leavittsburg Baptist Church, where he served as a Decon.
+Ernest was active in the Leavittsburg Baptist Church, where he served as a Deacon.

 He was an avid Cleveland Browns and Cleveland Indians fan.
 Most of all, he loved his family and enjoyed spending time with them.

-Ernest is survived by his son, James (Karen) Livermore of Warren, Ohio; a daughter, Judi (Tony) Mondaine-Harr of Key Largo, Florida; a sister, Ned; grandchildren, Roger (Christine Leigh), Lisa, Jim (Meghan), David (Brandi); along with sixteen great-grandchildren.
+Ernest is survived by his son, James (Karen) Livermore of Warren, Ohio; a daughter, Judi (Tony) Mondaine-Harr of Key Largo, Florida; a sister, Ned; grandchildren, Roger (Christine Leigh), Lisa, Jim (Meghan)and David (Brandi) along with 16 great-grandchildren.

 He was preceded in death by his wife, Betty; sister, Vivian Rockweiler and brothers, Thomas, Robert and Earl Schleicher.